cleankod/currency-rate-converter/README.md

 Also, value-objects are responsible for a little more than just plain data holding.

 # To do
-* Rounding when calculating the amount is not done correctly for this type of operation (we're loosing money!) and it is done in the wrong place.
 * Move parameter-specific logic outside the controller.
 * Better error handling, especially of potential errors from NBP API.
 * Caching the NBP API results.